thosgood/this-weeks-finds/markdown/201-250/week204.md

 "hypernova"!

-Meanwhile, the jets plowed into the material surrounding the star and created highly directional beams of γ rays shooting in opposite directions... one of which just happened to be pointed directly at the Earth.
+Meanwhile, the jets plowed into the material surrounding the star and created highly directional beams of \gamma rays shooting in opposite directions... one of which just happened to be pointed directly at the Earth.

-2,650 million years later, the γ rays reached us, and were detected on March 23, 2003 by HETE-II.
-Hundreds of such bursts are detected each year, but this one was closer than most, and a whole system had recently been devised for quickly turning the attention of the world's telescopes to the spot where a γ-ray burster had been seen - in this case, within the constellation Leo.
+2,650 million years later, the \gamma rays reached us, and were detected on March 23, 2003 by HETE-II.
+Hundreds of such bursts are detected each year, but this one was closer than most, and a whole system had recently been devised for quickly turning the attention of the world's telescopes to the spot where a \gamma-ray burster had been seen - in this case, within the constellation Leo.

 So, within 90 min, a 40-inch telescope at the Siding Spring Observatory in Australia was looking at this spot.
 So was a telescope in Japan.
-They saw the optical afterglow of the γ-ray burster and watched how its brightness changed with time.
+They saw the optical afterglow of the \gamma-ray burster and watched how its brightness changed with time.
 And within 24 hours, a spectrograph on a telescope in Chile made detailed readings of the spectrum, measuring the redshift (z = 0.1685) and thus the distance of the burst, and seeing